 The query above will return all the tables which have unsorted data of above 10%.

-Figuring out tables which have soft deleted rows is not straightforward, as redshift does not provide this information directly.
+Figuring out tables which have soft deleted rows is not straightforward, as Redshift Vacuum and Analyze does not provide this information directly.
 What it provides is the number of total rows in a table including ones that are marked for deletion(tbl_rows column in the svv_table_info table).
 To get an actual number of rows (excluding ones which are marked for deletion) you will simply have to run a count query on the table and figure out the number of rows which have been marked for deletion.
 For example, let’s consider a hypothetical table ‘users’ in ‘public’ schema. we have to calculate soft deleted rows in the users table.

 SELECT tbl_rows - (SELECT count(*) FROM public.users) FROM svv_table_info WHERE "schema" = 'public' AND "table" = 'users';